Alone in the Dark (2008 video game)

-Alone in the Dark is a survival horror video game published by Atari Interactive and is the fifth installment of the series under the same name.
+Alone in the Dark is a survival horror video game published by Atari, Inc. and is the fifth installment of the series under the same name.
 The game was released for Microsoft Windows, PlayStation 2, Xbox 360 and Wii in Europe, North America, and Australia in June 2008.
 The PlayStation 3 version, titled Alone in the Dark: Inferno, was released in November 2008 and includes several enhancements from the other versions.
 The Windows, Xbox 360 and PlayStation 3 versions were released by Electronic Arts in Japan on December 25, 2008.

 The Windows, Xbox 360 and PlayStation 3 versions were developed by Eden Games while the PS2 and Wii versions were simultaneously developed by Hydravision Entertainment.
 The PS2 and Wii version of Alone in the Dark is a completely different game from the Windows, Xbox 360 and PlayStation 3 version.
 Though both have a similar plot, it has largely different levels, removing all the free-roaming from the other versions.
 Despite receiving mixed reviews, Alone in the Dark was a financial success.